 Pros and Cons of Gondola Lifts in Urban Transportation

 The biggest selling point of the Gondola lift is its high adaptability.
-It has been used to move skiers, transport passengers between different parts of the city, and move bulk materials in mining sites.
+It has been used to move skiers in resorts, transport passengers between different parts of the city, and move bulk materials in mining sites.
 The list is endless.
-Considering the relatively fixed nature of buildings and other infrastructures in major Nigerian cities, gondola lifts are a better option for improving transportation without dislocating huge population of residents in the city.
+Considering the relatively fixed nature of buildings and other infrastructures in major Nigerian cities, gondola lifts are a better option for improving transportation without dislocating a huge number of residents in the city.
 An added advantage is that the systems could be designed to transport large number of passengers; as much as 10,000 per hour.
 Even more.

 In addition, gondola lifts cost relatively less to construct and maintain than trams and metro transport systems.
 This is due to the fact that they do not require exclusive right of way, unlike roads and rails.
 This reduces upfront investments to about 20% of the cost of investing in alternative transportation systems.
 The detachability of the cars also promote effective management since cars can be added and removed at different periods of the day in order to respond accurately to demand while controlling costs.

 However, gondolas are not without their downsides.
 Foremost, this transportation system is powered by electricity.
 So far, the supply of electricity has been quite erratic in most parts of Nigeria.
 Without a dedicated electricity supply system and numerous backups, companies might find it hard to deliver efficient service.
 This could be solved through exclusive supply agreements with reputable power companies.
 Finally, gondolas are unfamiliar systems in West African region.